cmcqueen/simplerandom/python/README.txt

 Supported Python Versions
 -------------------------

+Currently this has had basic testing on Ubuntu 10.04 32-bit and Windows XP 32-bit.

-Currently this has been tested on Python 2.6 on Ubuntu 32-bit.
+In Ubuntu, it has been tested on Python 2.6 and 3.1 and passes.

-It will most likely work on Python 2.7.
+In Windows, it has been tested on Python 2.6, 2.7 and 3.1 and passes.
+It has also been tested on Python 2.5, and fails (due to use of ``next()`` function).

 The pure Python code is expected to work on 64-bit platforms.
 The Cython version of ``simplerandom.iterators`` should work on 64-bit platforms, but has not been tested.

-Some preliminary testing has been done on Python 3.x support.
-It seems to work after conversion using ``2to3``, but this hasn't been incorporated into the Python package yet.

 The plan is to support Python >= 2.5 and 3.x.